Frequently Asked Questions

 Any research that involves more than minimal risk to respondents requires full board review.
-In most cases, the typical type of research conducted at UTC is eligible for expedited review.
+In most cases, the typical type of research conducted at UTC is eligible for exempt or expedited review.
 In some instances the IRB Chair or IRB Committee members may feel that an application requires a full board hearing.
 In those instances, the IRB Chair will notify the principal investigator on the application and request additional information if needed.

 In some instances, faculty members may wish to require students to complete research projects in order to learn about the process of conducting research.
 These projects do not meet the definition of research as outlined in the IRB policy; however, there is a need to ensure that these class assignments do not compromise any of the principles outlined in the UTC IRB policy.
 It also is essential that students be socialized to the ethical and procedural concerns associated with institutional review practices and the need to protect human subjects.